 Actionable skills – Participants learn to apply advanced techniques—whether running a meeting or managing conflict—while integrating concrete skills and emotional intelligence.

-Networking with peers – Sessions must include time for participants to connect as peers both through structured activities and exercises and through open discussion.
+Networking with peers – Sessions include time for participants to connect as peers both through structured activities and exercises and through open discussion.

 FIVE ESSENTIAL COMPONENTS

 Through research and practice, we have found that there are five essential components to develop multi-dimensional leaders in a setting that builds actionable skills, creates a strong peer network, and allows for self-reflection and personal growth.
-These essential program components are:
+These five essential program components are:

 Community – Both seasoned organizational leaders and emerging leaders achieve transformative learning when part of a community of peers.
 The common experience of self-examination and skill development creates a sense of shared identity for moving forward together and a mutually supportive community to draw on once the formal program ends.